emacsmirror/inverse-acme-theme/README.md

 See https://github.com/dcjohnson/inverse-acme-theme/issues

-If you want the theme to support something please open a new issue and we'll try our best to make it happen. :smile:
+If you want the theme to support something please open a new issue and we'll try our best to make it happen.

 ## License